Quick Start

 Examples

 These three cases cover load, solar, and financial time series.
-The point is to build intuition for how different data shapes map to different strategies.
-Focus on the data profile, the recommended Skill path, and where Human in the Loop matters.
+The point is to build intuition for how different data shapes map to different experience patterns.
+Focus on the data profile, the recommended Skill path, and how Human in the Loop helps accumulate experience.

 Power Load Forecasting (load.csv)